sohankshirsagar/lsproxy/README.md

 ```
 ./examples/tutorial/run.sh
 ```
-It's also super easy to run `lsproxy` on your own code!
+It's also super easy to run `lsproxy` on your code!
 We keep the latest version up to date on Docker Hub, and we have a Python SDK available via `pip.`

 ### Install the sdk